 The MCB has two jumpers.
 JP1 on the MCB is used to terminate the external communications line.
 It is normally left off and installed when the external cable is very long.

 IGNITERS

-The EMC modulation system operates with Silicon Carbide Igniters.
+The EMC 5000 modulation system operates with a Hot surface Igniter.